 Watch the video above for 3 exercises to help strengthen your core or read on to learn more about stomach separation.

 The diaphragm is directly connected to the core through a complex system of fascia and connective tissue.
 The way that you breathe affects how your core functions.
-So Step #1 is learning to breathe well.
+Step One is learning to breathe well.
 As you inhale, fill up your lungs and imagine your diaphragm dropping and expanding.
 Allow your abdominal wall to relax and soften.
+As you exhale, imagine your diaphragm lifting into your rib cage and gently draw your belly button inwards and upwards.
+You can practice this breath during pregnancy and from birth.

 Have you noticed that almost all of the tasks we do as mums involve an element of bending forwards.
 Changing nappies, feeding and even rocking our babies in our arms can result in long hours spent hunched forwards.
 Your core works optimally when your spine is in neutral.
 Being mindful of your posture throughout your day can support not only your spine, but also promote abdominal wall recovery.
 This is why exercises to support a strong and healthy posture are a big part of our early postnatal recovery program.

-The role of the TA is to stabilize the low back and pelvis BEFORE you move.
+The role of the TA is to stabilize the lower back and pelvis BEFORE you move.
 Because this muscle is stretched and weakened during pregnancy, we often lose this anticipatory function.
 This means that every time we place a load on our body, more pressure can be translated through the pelvis and lower back.
-To help our TvA to regain that anticipatory function, we have to ‘use it or lose it’.
-The ability of your body to synthesise collage and lay down new muscle is an essential part of abdominal wall recovery and is dependent on the abdominal wall being mechanically loaded.
+To help our TvA regain that anticipatory function, we have to ‘use it or lose it’.
+The ability of your body to synthesise collagen and lay down new muscle is an essential part of abdominal wall recovery and is dependent on the abdominal wall being mechanically loaded.

 Studies show that 4-8 weeks of non-loading (not using a muscle group) can result in a 20-30% loss of muscle mass.
 During the early postnatal period, the abdominal muscles can become sluggish and require gentle activations to help rebuild their strength.

+You need to start loading the abdominal wall around 6 weeks postpartum.
+One key way the abdomen is designed to move is to CRUNCH!
 For a long time, there was a lot of confusion about whether crunching was safe or not.
 However if we want to load the connective tissue and rebuild the muscle bulk we need to crunch (safely!).

 The research also backs this up.
 When we compare a group of women who do foundational core exercises combined with crunching, against another group that do foundational core exercises combined with planking - the group that has far greater improvements in inter-recti distance is the group that crunches.